Jasminum auriculatum

 Jasminum auriculatum is a species of jasmine, in the family Oleaceae.
 It is found in India, Nepal, Sri Lanka, Bhutan and the Andaman Islands.

-Due to essential oil contained in the flowers, it cultivated commercially in India and Thailand.
+Due to essential oil contained in the flowers, it is cultivated commercially in India and Thailand.
 It is used for decorative purposes and festivals in India.
-It is commonly called "JUI"(ଯୁଇ, জুই) in India in Odia and Bengali languages.
-Jasminum Auriculatum is called Nityamalli in Tamil.

 Etymology

 'Jasminum' is a Latinized form of the Arabic word, 'yasemin' for sweetly scented plants.